 The name of the raft was KonTiki.

-It’s unclear just what a British milwatch was doing on the wrist of a Norwegian explorer, however – in all likelihood – it could’ve been a military surplus purchase.
+Nobody knows what a British milwatch was doing on the wrist of a Norwegian explorer, however – very likely – it could’ve been bought as a military surplus.
 Many milwatches were decommissioned and sold after the war.